-Have you ever wondered if you can substitute dutch cocoa for cocoa powder and what the difference is between dutch cocoa or natural cocoa when you see it in a recipe or at the market?
+Have you ever wondered if you can substitute Dutch cocoa for natural cocoa powder and what the difference is between Dutch cocoa and natural cocoa when you see it in a recipe or at the market?

-How is cocoa powder made?
+How is Natural cocoa powder made?
 You might think there’s no difference, It’s all the same.
-Well, it’s not and let me explain.
+Well, it’s not, and let me explain.
+This chocolate cupcake uses Natural cocoa powder.

-The short answer is is that no – you cannot substitute dutch cocoa for cocoa powder.
-However, you can substitute cocoa powder in place of dutch cocoa.
+The short answer is that no – you cannot substitute Dutch cocoa for Natural cocoa powder.
+However, you can substitute cocoa powder in place of Dutch cocoa.

 Confused?
 I’ll explain!